matthiask/django-prose-editor/docs/textclass.rst

 - **default**: Removes any applied text class (returns to normal text)
 - Each configured CSS class as a selectable option

+When classes are configured as objects with ``title`` properties, the menu will display the custom title while applying the specified ``className``.
+For string-configured classes, the class name serves as both the CSS class and display title.

 The menu items appear in the ``textClass`` group and are typically displayed as a dropdown in the default menu layout.